wgobrien/am-research/report/report_notes.md

 ### AM Production

 - Manufacturing Planning
-  - how do you optimize print times to maximize output and costs
+  - How do you optimize print times to maximize output and costs?
 - Quality control
 - Data security